stanislavbrtna/svs-script/SYNTAX.md

 #### Sqrt
 Function *[float]sqrt([float]x)* returns the square root of x.

+### SYS statement functions
+SVS can be extended through its C function wrapper API, these functions can the be called with *sys* command.
+Sys function call example:

+    sys.dbg(1);

+In SVS version 1.1.7 and below *sys* statement uses different syntax.
+This variant of *sys* function call is still supported in current version of SVS interpreter.

+    # in versions 1.1.7 and below
+    sys dbg(1);

+#### Useful sys commands in the default  wrapper
+**Debug:**

+    sys.dbg([num] enable); # Enables expression and command debug output sys.profiler([num] enable); # Enables garbage collector profiling sys.dbgCache([num] enable); # Enables token cache debug output

+**Call string garbage collector:**
+Performs garbage collection of unused strings.
+Argument to_free specifies how many chars will be collected, if zero is passed, full garbage collection occurs.

+    sys.GC([num] to_free);

+When your program seemingly randomly runs out of string memory inside a function call, try calling garbage collection before that function call.

+**Info:**
+Prints information about SVS interpreter.

+    sys.info();

 ### Variables
 Variables are by default all global (accessible across different functions), and value of uninitialised variable is (*num*) 0.
 Keyword *local* allows to add local variable to the current block of code.
 Local variables are destroyed at the end of block.